If only time had been kinder the row may have looked something like this. View from east (Scale 1m).

 |Notes: Only 16 stones identified at the time of the field survey (22.01.2017).|

 |Public Access: Yes|

 Category: Plausible.
 The initial assessment of this site suggested that it was more likely to represent a stone setting rather than than a multiple row.
 However comparison with the northern Scottish multiple rows indicates that Pig Hill has a similar plan form to these sites and indeed is also “fan-shaped”, although the narrowest dimensions are at the lower end rather than the upper end which is a characteristic of the Scottish examples.

 Individual Stone Details

-Plan of the Pig Hill stone setting showing the position of the individual numbered stones.
+Plan of the Pig Hill multiple stone row showing the position of the individual numbered stones.

 Recumbent stone to the left of stone 1 measures 0.30m long by 0.18m wide.

 Standing stone measuring 0.27m long by 0.06m wide and 0.10m high.